cloudflare/workerd/patches/sqlite/README.md

+# Patching SQLite

 The patches for SQLite are applied against the plain source, not the amalgamated source.

 SQLite comes in two forms.
 First, there's the "plain" form.
 It looks a lot like a typical open-source C project: there's a bunch of .c and .h